isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Many of the rules are prescriptive.
 We are uncomfortable with rules that simply states "don't do that!" without offering an alternative.
-One consequence of that is that some rules can be supported only by heuristcs, rather than precise and mechanically verifiable checks.
+One consequence of that is that some rules can be supported only by heuristics, rather than precise and mechanically verifiable checks.
-Some articulate general principles, for which more detailed and specific rules provide partial checking.
+Other rules articulate general principles.
+For these more general rules, more detailed and specific rules provide partial checking.

 These guidelines address a core of C++ and its use.
 We expect that most large organizations, specific application areas, and even large projects will need further rules, possibly further restrictions, and further library support.